pathway-labs/realtime-indexer-qa-chat/README.md

 # Build a chatbot with always updated data sources using Pathway + LlamaIndex + Streamlit

-## Subtitle: Create a RAG application without a Vector DB, ETL pipelines or separate backend!
+## Create a RAG App without a Vector DB or fragmented ETL pipelines!

-In this repository, we explore how to build a RAG application that always has up-to-date information from your documents and sources stored in Google Drive, Dropbox, Sharepoint and more.
+This repository will show you how to build a RAG App that always has up-to-date information from your documents and sources stored in Google Drive, Dropbox, Sharepoint and more.

+The setup guide below describes how to build your **App**.
+You then connect your App to a public **Pathway Vector Store**  sandbox, which is in sync with some public Google Drive and Sharepoint folders.
+Here, you can upload your own non-confidential files, and try out the App with the sandbox.
+Finally, we will show you how to quickly spin up your very own Pathway Vector Store which is kept in sync with your own private folders.

+> ℹ To run the full solution (your very own Pathway Vector Store + App) in a single go in production, with your own private folders, we recommend using this complete [🐋 Dockerized setup 🐋](https://github.com/pathwaycom/llm-app/blob/main/examples/pipelines/demo-document-indexing/README.md) directly.

 ## What is Pathway
 Pathway is an open data processing framework.
 It allows you to easily develop data transformation pipelines and Machine Learning applications that work with live data sources and changing data.
 Pathway listens to our documents for changes, additions or removals.
 It handles loading and indexing without the need for an ETL.
 Specifically, we will use Pathway hosted offering that makes it particularly easy to launch advanced RAG applications with very little overhead.

-- In this blog, we showcase the integration of LlamaIndex with Pathway's Vector Store solution.
+In this repository, we showcase the integration of LlamaIndex with Pathway's Vector Store solution.
 You can effortlessly develop advanced chatbots with memory capabilities, providing easy real-time access to your documents.
+The instructions below are intended as a step-by-step tutorial for learning.

 ## Why Pathway?